-When disaster strikes our fellow men, whether in the form of natural disasters, terrorist attacks, fatal accidents or indeed any catastrophe of any kind, what can we – who view ourselves as spiritual people – do about it?
+When disaster strikes our fellow men and women, whether in the form of natural disasters, terrorist attacks, fatal accidents, war, or indeed any catastrophe of any kind, what can we – who view ourselves as spiritual people – do about it?

 Does it help the sufferers and others affected by such tragedies if we pray for them or send positive thoughts or “visualisations” in their direction?